 - They taste best served with melted butter.
 You can also make rosemary butter, by frying a rosemary twig in butter.
 Serve the pierogi spooned with this aromatic butter.

-- How to store the pierogi: If you’re not serving the pierogi right away, you need to coat them in melted butter so that the don’t stick to each other.
-On the next day pan fry them until golden.
+- How to store the pierogi: If you’re not serving the pierogi right away, you need to coat them in melted butter so that they don’t stick to each other.
+On the next day, pan fry them until golden.

 - Freezing: Place the dumplings apart (raw or cooked) on a tray, well-sprinkled with flour.
 Put in the freezer.
 When frozen, transfer into containers or freezer bags.
 Cook them like fresh dumplings, without thawing, but fewer pieces at once (about 8 pierogi at a time).
 When the pierogi float to the water surface – cooked frozen pierogi are done and raw frozen pierogi need to be cooked for 2 minutes.

 - Calories = 1 serving (1/4 of the recipe).
 This is only an estimate!